diegoib/rohlik_orders/README.md

 # ML Model Deployment with FastAPI and GCP Cloud Run

-Personal project that consists on a production-grade machine learning service that predicts order volumes using FastAPI, containerized with Docker, and deployed on Google Cloud Run.
+Personal project consisting of a production-level machine learning service that predicts the number of daily orders in an e-grocery company using FastAPI, containerized with Docker and deployed on Google Cloud Run.
+The data comes from a [Kaggle dataset](https://www.kaggle.com/c/rohlik-orders-forecasting-challenge/data).

 ## Project Structure